 An intriguing – if a bit too esoteric and confusing – political simulation, this game lets you become the U.S. President who must maintain your approval rating and deal with a global crisis.
 Decide on national budgets, monitor nuclear threats, allocate foreign aid – it's all in a day's work. |

-It is apparent that Shadow President designer, Robert Antonick, tried very hard to counter the conventional wisdom that political simulations are "dry" exercises that are best left to Cold War historians and statisticians.
-They have largely succeeded: although there is still a huge number of statistics and reams of text to pore through, they are presented in an attractive, graphical style, with neat animations.
-Summary statistics for each country, for example, is presented as an isometric city, with each section representing basic categories.
+It is apparent that Shadow President's designer, Robert Antonick, tried very hard to counter the conventional wisdom that political simulations are "dry" exercises that are best left to Cold War historians and statisticians.
+He has largely succeeded: although there is still a huge number of statistics and reams of text to pore through, they are presented in an attractive, graphical style, with neat animations.
+Summary statistics for each country, for example, are presented as an isometric city, with each section representing basic categories.
 Many skyscrapers mean that the country has a big population, while the number of nuclear symbols signify their nuclear capabilities.
-When you launch a nuke toward a country (be wary of a huge drop in approval rating when that happens!), you will see that same isometric landscape obliterated in the familiar mushroom cloud.
+When you launch a nuke toward a country (be wary of a huge drop in approval ratings), you will see that same isometric landscape obliterated in the familiar mushroom cloud.
 There are also many clues to help you get your bearings in this potentially intimidating environment.
-You can consult an array of advisors on policy issues, and consult the CIA World Factbook-- the entire text of which is included in-game, and forms the basis for much of the global crises and situations you will need to deal with.
-With a solid economic, diplomacy, and political models, attractive graphical representations, and many "real-world" options and policies, Shadow President ranks as one of the best games of its kind ever made.
+You can consult an array of advisors on policy issues, and the CIA World Factbook – the entire text of which is included in-game.
+With a solid economic, diplomatic, and political models, attractive and highly functional graphics, and many "real-world" options and policies to tinker with, Shadow President ranks as one of the best games of its kind ever made.
 Two thumbs up!